Techgrounds-Cloud-9/cloud-9-Atalla90/.github/Exercise 1 - Day 1.md

 # [Git and GitHub]
-[Getting familier with Git terminology and basic tools.]
+[Getting familiar with Git terminology and basic tools.]

 ## Key terminology
 [Source Code Management / Version Control: The way to keep track of the modifications to a source code in a repository.